-Requests for information and replies provided by the Member States shall be forwarded to the Commission in parallel.
+Requests for information and replies provided by Member States shall be sent to the Commissionsimultaneously.

-- 6. Comments pursuant to paragraph 1 or opinions pursuant to paragraph 2 shall be addressed to the Member State where the foreign direct investment is planned or has been completed within a reasonable period of time, and in any case no later than 35 calendar days following receipt of the information referred to in paragraph 5 or of the notification pursuant to Article 9(5).
+- 6. Comments pursuant to paragraph 1 or opinions pursuant to paragraph 2 shall be addressed to the Member State where the foreign direct investment is planned or has been completed and shall be sent to it within a reasonable period of time, and in any case no later than 35 calendar days following receipt of the information referred to in paragraph 5 or of the notification pursuant to Article 9(5).
 In cases where the opinion of the Commission follows comments from other Member States, the Commission shall have 15 additional calendar days for issuing that opinion. - 7.
-The Member State where the foreign direct investment is planned or has been completed shall give due consideration to the comments of the other Member States and to the opinion of the Commission without prejudice to the provisions of Article 8. - 8.
-Member States may provide comments pursuant to paragraph 1 and the Commission may provide an opinion pursuant to paragraph 2 no later than 15 months after the foreign direct investment has been completed.
-This article shall not apply to foreign direct investments completed before the entry into force of this Regulation. - 9.
-Cooperation pursuant to this Article shall take place through the contact points referred to in Article 11.
+A Member State where a foreign direct investment is planned or has been completed shall give due consideration to the comments of the other Member States and to the opinion of the Commission . - 8.
+Member States may provide comments pursuant to paragraph 1 and the Commission may provide an opinion pursuant to paragraph 2 no later than 15 months after the foreign direct investment has been completed. - 9.
+Cooperation pursuant to this Article shall take place through the contact points established in accordance with Article 11. - 10.
+This Article shall not apply to foreign direct investments completed before ... [date of entry into force of this Regulation].